solidiquis/erdtree/README.md

 [Exa](https://github.com/ogham/exa) is a powerful modern equivalent of the `ls` command which gives the option to print a tree-view of a specified directory, however the primary differences between `exa --tree` and `et` are:
 - `exa --tree --git-ignore` doesn't respect `.gitignore` rules on a per directory basis whereas `et` does.
 With `exa` the root's `.gitignore` is considered, but if child directories have their own `.gitignore` they are disregarded and all of their contents will be printed.
-- `et` displays the total size of a directory as the sum of all of its file sizes whereas `exa` [does not support this](https://github.com/ogham/exa/issues/91).
+- `et` displays the total size of a directory as the sum of all of its entries' sizes whereas `exa` [does not support this](https://github.com/ogham/exa/issues/91).
 This makes sorting directories in the tree-view by size dubious and unclear.
 Below are screenshots comparing equivalent usages of `et` and `exa`, using long option names for clarity.

 #### exa
 <p align="center">